SteveBronder/riccaticpp/README.md

 ## License

-Copyright 2022-2023 The Simons Foundation, Inc.
+Copyright 2024 The Simons Foundation, Inc.

-**riccati** is free software available under the Apache License 2.0, for details see the [LICENSE](https://github.com/fruzsinaagocs/riccati/blob/master/LICENSE).
+**riccati** is free software available under the BSD 3.0, for details see the [LICENSE](https://github.com/fruzsinaagocs/riccati/blob/master/LICENSE).

 ## Building Tests